MicrosoftDocs/microsoft-cloud/docs/dev/tutorials/openai-acs-msgraph/includes/09-OrgData-Add-Auth-MGT.md

 <!-- markdownlint-disable MD041 -->

 Users need to authenticate with Azure Active Directory (Azure AD) in order for Microsoft Graph to access organizational data.
-The Microsoft Graph Toolkit `mgt-login`` component can be used to authenticate users and retrieve an access token.
+In this exercise you'll see how the Microsoft Graph Toolkit's `mgt-login` component can be used to authenticate users and retrieve an access token.
 The access token can then be used to make calls to Microsoft Graph.

 > [!NOTE]
 > If you're new to Microsoft Graph, you can learn more about it in the [Microsoft Graph Fundamentals](/training/paths/m365-msgraph-fundamentals/) learning path.